Skip to main content

 artificial intelligence, copywriting, email, trends

-One thing any astute marketer does is keep up with and get ahead of the latest trends.
+One thing any astute email marketer does is keep up with and get ahead of the latest email marketing trends.
 By now you’ve taken our crash course in email marketing basics, best practices and copywriting concision.
 “What’s next?” you ask.
 The future.

-Yes, today we’ll focus on what’s likely to shape the marketing industry, and email marketing as a result, in 2023 and perhaps beyond.
+Yes, today we’ll focus on what’s likely to shape the marketing industry, and email marketing as a result, in 2024 and perhaps beyond.
 Grab your time machine and hop aboard.
-We’re zooming forward to the horizon to let you know just what’s going to happen before it gets here.
+We’re zooming forward to the horizon with this email marketing guide to let you know just what’s going to happen before it gets here.

 Sort of, anyway.
 The best way to predict the future is to create it.
-So we’re going to look at email marketing trends that are already here that we as marketers can use to inform our email marketing strategy.
+So we’re going to look at email marketing trends that are already here that we as marketers can use to inform our email marketing strategy and raise brand awareness.

 Privacy is king